xyzaccountability/xyzaccountability.github.io/_posts/2020-03-20-ready-steady-go.md

 I want to become the best person possible.

+I'm hoping to find an accountability partner or mastermind group to push each other forward in our goals.
+But until I do, this blog will be my accountabilty partner.

 # Today:
 - Meditated for 15 minutes
-- Weight lifted - Squats
+- Weight lifted - Squat day
 - Ran km for 25 minutes